dotnet/machinelearning-samples/samples/modelbuilder/BinaryClassification_Sentiment_Razor/README.md

 ### The web application

-Users interact with the application through a Razor Pages web application.
-In a text box on the main page of the application, a user enters a comment which triggers a handler on the page's model to use the input to predict the sentiment of the commend using the trained model.
+Users interact with the application through a Razor Pages website.
+In a text box on the main page of the application, a user enters a comment which triggers a handler on the page's model to use the input to predict the sentiment of the comment using the trained model.

 #### Challenges